-I’m sure some of us are familiar with the feeling: the lurching, grapple-at-your-heart ache when you long to be somewhere else.
+I’m sure some of us are familiar with homesickness: the lurching, grapple-at-your-heart ache when you long to be somewhere else.
 Moving abroad can sure be challenging, but we’re here with some tips to make the transition easier.

 Whether you moved temporarily for university or long-term for a job, after the initial excitement of exploring and getting to know a new place has worn off you, only to be left with the unnerving reality that you have to “start again”.

 Homesickness can manifest itself in different ways, some people isolate themselves and try to curb their loneliness with TV programmes or podcasts.
 Others may spend all their time communicating with family and friends back home.

 Each individual deals with being home-sick differently, and you have to find a coping mechanism that suits you.
-To help you do just that, we explain and list some useful tips in combating homesickness.
+To help you do just that, we explain and list some useful tips for combating homesickness.

 What is homesickness?

 Who gets homesick?

 Basically, anyone who is in a non-home environment for a prolonged period of time.
 This could even include kids at summer camp, or who have been hospitalized for a prolonged period of time, or even people taking a long vacation when they find themselves just craving the comfort of their own bed.

 Typically, homesickness affects immigrants, foreign students, foreign employees, refugees, displaced people, or military personnel.

 Anyone (of any age group) can experience it in such circumstances, and the way homesickness manifests varies between children and adults.